 2. Veneers aren’t a must but they are an option

 If you don’t like the look or shape of your teeth, veneers may be a good option.
 Some adults who have had braces in the past can find themselves with crooked teeth.
 For those that don’t want to go through another set of braces in adulthood to correct the problem, veneers could be an option.
-Veneers can also help patients that have chipped front teeth or a gray tooth from accidentally falling and hitting their tooth.
+Veneers can also help patients that have chipped front teeth or gray teeth from accidentally falling and hitting their teeth.
 For patients with older thicker porcelain veneers looking for a natural finish, modern veneers can be the answer.

 3. One smile does not fit all